karashiiro/gittlz/README.md

 A Git server for the laziest of us.
 Write and test your Git utilities without any hassle.

-*Gittlz is still in active development.
-Expect some issues while using it.*

 - [Gittlz](#gittlz)
   - [Do you need Gittlz?](#do-you-need-gittlz)
   - [Prerequisites](#prerequisites)